 Dynamics Data Requirements for New Equipment

-Note: This section addresses the requirements stated in sections R.1.1, R.1.2, and R.1.5 of NERC Standard MOD-013-1.
+Note: This section addresses the requirements stated in R1 of NERC Standard MOD 032-1 (effective July 1, 2015).

-RE’s are responsible for providing and including but not limited to, generator, exciter, power system stabilizer, excitation limiters, and governor model parameters.
-Although the fl responsible for the submission and the accuracy of the data lies on the RE’s, ERCOT and the DWG will provide voluntary assistance if requested by RE’s to complete parameter tuning and PSS/E model records.
+RE’s are responsible for providing models with model parameters resulting in a tuned model that represents the dynamic performance of the device.
+Final responsibility for the submission and the accuracy of the dynamic data lies on the RE’s.
+ERCOT and the DWG will provide voluntary assistance if requested by RE’s to complete parameter tuning and prepare PSS/E model records.
 ERCOT will serve as the single point of contact to facilitate these activities.
 If the DWG identifies inappropriate or incomplete dynamics data, the appropriate DWG member will act through ERCOT to resolve discrepancies with the data owner.
 The DWG member of the which the generator is connected is responsible for incorporating the dynamics data received from the RE into the DWG Flat Start cases during annual updates

 RE shall fulfill its interconnection data requirement by completing the corresponding sections of the RARF for their facilities with dynamic models data embedded or attached to their RARF submission.

 The following two subsections describe data requirements for two distinct categories of generation facilities: